The History and Risks of Reinforcement Learning and Human Feedback: Discussions

-Given the direct manner by which human preferences are encoded in models trained with RLHF, users of these models should be presented with the intended preferences of the models during training for transparency.
+\paragraph{Downstream use of models} The final manner by which the assumptions of RLHF are tested is in the increasing alignment of LLM training with the intentions of downstream users, as is the case for ChatGPT~\citep{schulman2023proxy}.
+LLMs are technologies used in consumer applications, giving different context and broader use-cases than the limited training data.
+The developers of RLHF should consider how end user encounters with their model may be different than the preferences collected for training, such as the shift from primarily English training data to multilingual users.
+Given the direct manner by which human preferences are encoded in models trained with RLHF, users of these models should be presented with the intended preferences of the models for transparency.
 A potential improved solution is to let users choose a model matching their preferences, but this comes with many technical challenges.
-However, emerging examples of LLM `hub' interfaces that offer users a menu of LLMs to choose from (like the open-source GPT4All\footnote{\url{https://gpt4all.io/index.html}}, or Meta's new AI companion character suite\footnote{\url{https://about.fb.com/news/2023/09/introducing-ai-powered-assistants-characters-and-creative-tools}}) offer hope that such approaches might in-fact be tractable and/or accessible to users.
+Emerging examples of LLM `hub' interfaces that offer users a menu of LLMs to choose from (like the open-source GPT4All\footnote{\url{https://gpt4all.io/index.html}}, or Meta's new AI companion character suite\footnote{\url{https://about.fb.com/news/2023/09/introducing-ai-powered-assistants-characters-and-creative-tools}}) offer hope that such approaches might in-fact be tractable and/or accessible to users.

-\paragraph{Synthetic preference data} Many recent works, primarily grouped under Reinforcement Learning from AI Feedback (RLAIF) are using LLMs to provide critiques of other LLM generations~\citep{bai2022constitutional, lee2023rlaif, wang2023shepherd}.
-These critiques can be used in many ways, but the most prominent is to use them as further preference data in the RLHF process~\citep{bai2022constitutional}.
+\paragraph{Synthetic preference data} Recent work on Reinforcement Learning from AI Feedback (RLAIF) uses LLMs in addition to humans to provide critiques of other LLM generations for the RLHF process~\citep{bai2022constitutional, lee2023rlaif, wang2023shepherd}.
 Further, these methods are referenced as methods for removing the human bottleneck from alignment~\citep{superalignment} without existing literature on how methods such as RLHF and reward models succeed in capturing values.
-Despite the practical attractiveness due to the cost of acquiring human data, synthetic preference data presents many challenges.
-Preliminary findings have indicated that synthetic supervision data for LLMs can lead to generation instability and lack of robustness \citep{alemohammadSelfConsuming2023,gudibandeFalse2023,shumailovCurse2023a}, to say nothing of the potential for further shifting preferences away from the original human data.
+Despite the practical attractiveness due to the cost of acquiring human data, synthetic preference data presents different challenges.
+Preliminary findings have indicated that synthetic supervision data for LLMs can lead to generation instability and lack of robustness~\citep{alemohammadSelfConsuming2023,gudibandeFalse2023,shumailovCurse2023a}, to say nothing of the potential for further shifting preferences away from the original human data.

 \paragraph{Direct preference optimization} Recent work has shown that direct optimization can be used to extract information from human preference data~\citep{rafailov2023direct}, rather than using an intermediate reward model.
 The removal of the reward model would make the encoding of values more opaque in the RLHF process, yet at the same time potentially reduce problem misspecification and exploitation by reducing the number of training steps.
 The questions suggested in this work would still apply, but the methods for auditing them will be different without a distinct reward model.